TrevorHarless/AimWorkshop/README.md

 # Aim Workshop

-Aim Workshop is a game where you shoot targets and compete for the highest score.
+Aim Workshop is a game where you shoot targets and strive to achieve the highest score.

 ## Description

-Built using pygame, Aim Workshop
+Built on the foundations of pygame, Aim Workshop is a fully functional and user friendly mini-game.
+The application includes several options to make the experience tailored to the users preference.
+Furthermore, the application includes a fully functional database using SQLite where the user is able to see their past scores for each of the four game modes.

 ## Getting Started